Remarks on degenerations of hyper-K\"ahler manifolds: Symplectic singularities; Alternative proof to Theorems and

 \section{Symplectic singularities; Alternative proof to Theorems \ref{theo2} and \ref{theo3}}

 As previously discussed, the filling Theorems \ref{theo2} and \ref{theo3} are results specific to hyper-K\"ahler manifolds (see also Remark \ref{remfinitemoncy}).
-In the previous section, we have proved these theorems by using the deep results (Torelli and surjectivity) for the period map for hyper-K\"ahler manifolds due to Huybrechts \cite{huybrechts} and Verbitsky \cite{verbi}.
+In the previous section, we proved these theorems by using the deep results (Torelli and surjectivity) for the period map for hyper-K\"ahler manifolds due to Verbitsky \cite{verbi} and Huybrechts \cite{huybrechts}.
 The MMP results are only tangentially used.
-In this section, we give an alternative proof to Theorems \ref{theo2} and \ref{theo3} relying essentially on MMP and on the results on Sections \ref{secmmp} and \ref{secmono}.
-The key point of this alternative proof is to notice that in the case of a minimal dlt degeneration $\calX/\Delta$ of HK manifolds with finite monodromy, the central fiber $X_0$ has {\it symplectic singularities} in the sense of Beauville \cite{Beauville}.
-The filling theorems now follow from the results of Namikawa \cite{namikawa1, namikawa2}, which roughly say that the symplectic singularities are rigid (and thus, if not smooth, there is no smoothing).
+In this section, we give an alternative proof to Theorems \ref{theo2} and \ref{theo3} relying on the MMP results of Section \ref{secmmp} as well as on results already used in Section \ref{secmono}.
+The key point of this alternative proof is to notice that in the case of a minimal dlt degeneration $\calX/\Delta$ of hyper-K\"ahler manifolds with finite monodromy, the central fiber $X_0$ has {\it symplectic singularities} in the sense of Beauville \cite{Beauville}.
+The filling theorems now follow from the results of Namikawa \cite{namikawa1, namikawa2}, which roughly say that the symplectic singularities are rigid (and thus, if $X_0$ is not smooth, there is no smoothing).

+\begin{definition} A a variety $Y$ with canonical singularities is called a \emph{symplectic variety} in the sense of Beauville \cite{Beauville} if the smooth locus of $Y$ carries a holomorphic symplectic form with the property that it extends to a holomorphic form on any resolution of $Y$.
+A resolution $f: \wt Y \to Y$ is called \emph{symplectic} if the symplectic form on the smooth locus of $Y$ extends to a global holomorphic symplectic form on $\wt Y$.
+(Note that a symplectic resolution is, in particular, crepant.) \end{definition}